How Much it Costs to Get a Kitchen Fitted

 Planning on upgrading your kitchen in the near future?
 Then you may be asking yourself how much kitchen fitters charge.

 As you might imagine, there is no straightforward answer.
-That’s because it depends on where you live, what type of kitchen you are having fitted and, of course, the size of your kitchen.
+That’s because the cost depends on where you live, what type of kitchen you’re having fitted and, of course, the size of your kitchen.

-In this guide, we will give you average labour costs per hour for certain kitchen fitting jobs, as well as daily kitchen fitter rates overall.
-That should certainly help give you a very good starting point for working out roughly how much kitchen fitters charge.
-That, in turn, will help you calculate the cost of your entire kitchen refurbishment or new installation.
+In this guide, we’ll give you average labour costs per hour for certain kitchen fitting jobs, as well as daily kitchen fitter rates overall.
+From there, you can work out roughly how much kitchen fitters charge and get a ballpark figure for your entire kitchen refurbishment or new installation.

 Giving a more accurate reading, size-wise, your average kitchen here in the UK measures around 14 square metres.
 The installation cost alone for this is around £3,500.

-So, the first thing you have to do to find out your overall kitchen installation cost is to measure the kitchen.
-After you’ve done that you can get going on the good bit ie choosing your units, worktops, new sink, lighting etc. Then you can work out more accurate installation costs for these individual items (and which we have listed below in this guide.
+So, the first thing to determine your overall kitchen installation cost is to measure the kitchen.
+After you’ve done that you can get going on the good bit: choosing your units, worktops, new sink, lighting, etc. Then you can work out more accurate installation costs for these individual items, which we have listed below in this guide.

 Kitchen fitters charge differently depending on where in the UK they are based.
-For instance, you will pay more for a kitchen fitter in London than you would in Northumbria or Scotland.
-That’s because costs in general are higher the further south you head.
+In parallel to general costs, the costs of a kitchen fitter are higher in the south: you can expect to pay more for a kitchen fitter in London than you would in Northumbria or Scotland, for example.

 It’s worth getting three quotes from kitchen fitters.
-That way you can get a better idea of what seems rather over-priced, and what you’ll get for your money.
-Make sure those quotes are in writing so you can see exactly what you are getting for your money.
-Ask them to break it down to individual jobs eg tiling, plumbing etc if it’s too vague.
+That way you can get a better idea of what seems over-priced, and what you’ll get for your money.
+Make sure those quotes are in writing so you can see an exact breakdown of the costs.
+If it’s too vague, ask them to break it down to individual jobs so you can fully understand the price of each element.

 It’s not unreasonable to ask for examples of previous work either.
 Do they have past clients you can visit to see how they build their kitchen renovation?
 Or that you can at least look at via images or video?
-Most kitchen fitters should be able to supply this kind of thing these days.
+Most kitchen fitters should be able to supply this kind of thing.

 9 Kitchen Costs to Consider